kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/AWS/ReadMe.md

   - Upload your code.
   - Continue to manage the instances while your application is running.

-- **Amazon CloudFront** is best described as a global content delivery service.
-Edge location are site that Amazon CloudFront use to cache copies of content for faster delivery to users at any location.

 ## Quick references
 - **Elastic Inference** allows you to attach low-cost GPU-powered acceleration to Amazon EC2 and Sagemaker instances or Amazon ECS tasks, to reduce the cost of running deep learning inference by up to 75%.
 Amazon Elastic Inference supports TensorFlow, Apache MXNet, PyTorch and ONNX models.